Actibacter

 Actibacter is a genus in the phylum Bacteroidota (Bacteria).
 The genus contains a single species, namely A. sediminis.

 A. sediminis

 A. sediminis, like other members of the phylum Bacteroidota, is Gram-negative and its major respiratory quinone is MK-6.
 Additionally, it grows aerobically and forms yellow-pigmented colonies which, however, do not contain Flexirubin-type pigments.
 This non-motile rod-shaped bacterium was isolated from tidal flat sediment of Dongmak on Ganghwa Island, South Korea.

 Etymology

-The name Actibacter derives from:Latin noun acta, seaside; New Latin masculine gender noun, a rodbacter, nominally meaning "a rod", but in effect meaning a bacterium, rod; New Latin masculine gender noun Actibacter, rod from the seaside.
+The name Actibacter derives from:Latin noun acta, seaside; Neo-Latin masculine gender noun, a rodbacter, nominally meaning "a rod", but in effect meaning a bacterium, rod; Neo-Latin masculine gender noun Actibacter, rod from the seaside.

 While the epithet sediminis is from Latin genitive case noun sediminis, of a sediment.